Admiralty & Maritime Attorney in Atlanta, GA

 “Maintenance” payments provide basic daily living expenses like rent, food, groceries, and utilities.
 Maintenance payments range from $12 to $50 per day and are required until the seaman reaches maximum medical improvement.

 “Cure” refers to medical care for an injured or ill seaman.
 The seaman is entitled to such care as part of “cure” until hear reaches maximum medical improvement.
+Your Atlanta admiralty lawyer at Hall & Lampros, LLP, can carefully review medical records and all other relevant documentation to maximize this aspect of your recovery.

 Vessel Seaworthiness